stevschmid/nsearch/README.md

 # nsearch (WIP title)

-Metagenomics tool/library for the rest of us.
+Metagenomics framework for the rest of us.
 Written in C++11.

 ## Features